cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

   abortTransactionUnless(order === ORDERED)
   // validate port format
   abortTransactionUnless(validateControllerPortParams(portIdentifier))
-  // only allow channels to be created on the "interchain-account" port on the counterparty chain abortTransactionUnless(counterpartyPortIdentifier === "icahost")
+  // only allow channels to be created on the "icahost" port on the counterparty chain abortTransactionUnless(counterpartyPortIdentifier === "icahost")
   // only open the channel if there is no active channel already set (with status OPEN) abortTransactionUnless(activeChannel === nil)